pyeve/eve-demo/README.rst

     git clone https://github.com/nicolaiarocci/eve-demo.git

-Of course if you want to run the API locally you will also need a local instance of MongoDB server running, and ajust the settings module accordingly.
+Of course you need a local instance of MongoDB running, and don't forget to ajust the settings.py_ module accordingly.
+Launching the API is
-To run the API:
+straightforward:

 ::

     python run.py

-That's all.
+Have fun!

 Wrapping it up
 --------------